 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

 Funded by / Ownership

 The Illinois Policy Institute is a 501(c)(3) public charity with an associated lobbying unit called the Illinois Policy Action, a 501(c)(4).
 The Institute also has an affiliated public-interest law firm named the Liberty Justice Center.
 According to Sourcewatch, the Illinois Policy Institute receives funding from several donors connected to Koch Industries and those who promote fossil fuels.

 Analysis / Bias

 In review, they typically use credible sources in their reporting, such as the Illinois General Assembly, Chicago Tribune, and Forbes.
 However, they are right biased through the political causes they support.
 For example, they oppose Obamacare and support repealing it and through their position on public education.
 They also use emotional headlines such as “HUNDREDS ON MEDICAID WAITING LIST IN ILLINOIS DIE WHILE WAITING FOR CARE.”
 In general, they promote a libertarian perspective.

 Overall, we rate Illinois Policy Institute as right biased due to story selection and political affiliation and mostly factual for reporting based on one failed fact check.
 (M. Huitsing 9/27/2017) Updated (5/21/2021)